ainsleydev/website/content/guidelines/go/comments.md

     - js/pages/guidelines.ts
 ---

-- Document all exported types, functions, and constants with Go doc comments.
+- Document all exported types, functions and constants with Go doc comments.
-- Ensure that the comments convey the meaning behind the code, not just the what.
 - All comments must end with a full stop, including inline comments and multi-line comments.
 - Within function bodies, only keep comments that explain _why_ something is done, not _what_ is done.
 The code itself should be clear enough to show what it does.
-- Keep high-level comments that explain the flow or purpose of a section (e.g., "Try loading template file first", "Fallback to static markdown file").
+- Keep high-level comments that explain the flow or purpose of a section (e.g., 'Try loading template file first', 'Fallback to static markdown file').
 - Remove obvious comments that just restate the code (e.g., "Load base template" before a `LoadTemplate()` call).